 BRITs organisers are proud of the show’s tradition of donating profits from the award ceremony, including money made from TV rights and merchandise, to deserving good causes.
 This makes it unique among music awards shows.

-The BRIT Awards has raised a mammoth £10.5 million pounds to date.
+The BRIT Awards has raised a mammoth £22 million pounds to date and has donated £25 million pounds to the BRIT Trust.
 The money is collected and distributed by the music industry’s charity body, the BRIT Trust.

 More information can be found here: www.brittrust.co.uk